somex6/Darey.io-Projects/project3.md

 -      Creating an account with the mlab
 -	Creating a MongoDB database and collection inside mLab
--	Creating a .env file in Todo directory: $ touch .env
+-	Creating a .env file in Todo directory: `$ touch .env`
--	Open the file: $ vi .env
+-	Opening the file: `$ vi .env`
--	Add the connection string to access the database in it(the username, password and network-address are replaced with the credentials used in creating the mongodb database):
+-	Adding the connection string to access the database in it(the username, password and network-address are replaced with the credentials used in creating the mongodb database):
        ` DB = 'mongodb+srv://<username>:<password>@<network-address>/<dbname>?retryWrites=true&w=majority'`
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/how%20to%20access%20your%20db%20connection.png)
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Todo%20db%20created.png)

--	updating the index.js file to reflect the use of .env so that Node.js can connect to the database by opening it with this command: vim index.js, deleting the content by typing :%d and pressing the enter key, type I to enter insert mode  and entering the following code:
+-	updating the index.js file to reflect the use of .env so that Node.js can connect to the database by opening it with this command: vim index.js, deleting the content by 	typing `:%d` and pressing the enter key, tap I to enter insert mode  and entering the following code:

 ```
     const express = require('express');